 The summer sun is falling soft on Carbery's hundred isles. . .

 Across the harbour from Baltimore the West Cork coastline merges into the myriad islands and rocky islets known collectively as Carbery’s Hundred Isles.
-Each of the main inhabited islands — Cape Clear, Sherkin and Heir — has developed a unique personality through being separated from the mainland and its neighbours, if only by a few hundred yards in some cases.
-The islands themselves are fascinating places to visit and the waters around them offer possibilities for kayakers, sailors, divers, wildlife-watchers and anglers.
+Separated from the mainland — if only by a few hundred yards in some cases — each of the three main inhabited islands has a unique personality.
+They are special places to visit, while the waters around them hold plenty of possibilities for kayakers, sailors, divers, anglers and watchers of wildlife.

 History and tradition combine with stunning scenery on the largest of Carbery's Hundred IslesMore Details

 Just across the harbour.
 Renowned for its sandy beaches, ruined abbey and legendary nightlifeMore Details